Miami Arena: History

 After the year 2000, the arena became mostly inactive, as most of the concerts that were held at Miami Arena moved to the newer venues.
-However, the Miami Manatees of the WHA2 played at the Miami Arena in 2003, and the Miami Morays indoor football from 2005 to 2006.
+However, the Miami Manatees of the WHA2 played at the Miami Arena in 2003, and the Miami Morays indoor football team played at the arena in 2005.

 The arena was easily accessible via mass transit, with a Metrorail stop at Historic Overtown/Lyric Theatre station just across the street (once known as Overtown/Arena station).
 Miami-Dade city buses also service the arena area downtown.
 Miami Arena was sometimes called the "Pink Elephant", because it was a white elephant with pink colored walls.

 In 2004, the arena was sold in a public auction to Glenn Straub, an investor from Palm Beach County, for half of the price the city of Miami paid for its original construction.
 On August 3, 2008, Straub announced in a television interview that the interior of the arena had been cleared out and that the building would be demolished by the end of the month.
 On September 21, 2008, the roof of the Miami Arena was imploded.
 While the exterior walls remained standing after the implosion, demolition continued until the falling of the west wall on October 21, 2008.
 A parking lot now exists where the arena used to stand.